RuiyangJu/RG-KCR/README.md

 * The output directory `./visual_crop` contains: (1) Cropped images of individual Kuzushiji characters, and (2) Visualization results of the original images overlaid with the predicted bounding boxes.

 ## ④ Character Classification
+* The character classification results are ss follows:

   | Method | Top-1 Acc. | Top-5 Acc. | FPS |
   | :--: | :--: | :--: | :--: |